EPT and ELM Test Information

 How can my scores be forwarded to a different CSU campus or a community college?

 You may request an additional score report directly from Educational Testing Service by mail.
-Duplicate score reports can be ordered by sending a check in the amount of $10 times the number of duplicate score reports you desire, payable to Educational Testing Service, accompanied by a letter indicating your name, Social Security number, the date on which you took the test, and the addresses to which you want the duplicate score reports sent.
-Sign the check and send it along with the letter to:
+Duplicate score reports are free for the first year after the test date, and available for a cost of $25 per report after that.
+To order duplicate reports, send a check (if needed) payable to Educational Testing Service, accompanied by a letter indicating your name, date of birth, last four digits of your Social Security number, the date on which you took the test and the addresses to which you want the duplicate score reports sent.
+Mail to:

 Educational Testing Service